Riverus-Technologies/Backend-Python-Interview/README.md

 ### Selection Criteria
 1. Make sure that checklist above is complete
 2. In case any point on the checklist is failed to be accomplished please provide all attempt information and reason for failure in details
-3. Incomplete submissions without proper explanation or ducumentataion will be rejected
+3. Incomplete submissions without proper explanation or documentation will be rejected

 ## Code Evaluation
 Provide `walter-weinmann`, `c-bik` and `janmenjoyroy` with **read** access to your repository.